 Because herpes is transmittable to patients from dental health-care professionals who have active lesions, there is a risk of spreading this disease.
 The guidelines from the CDC are clear.
 Each of us has to keep patient safety and staff safety a priority.

 The guidelines are clear.
 The medical facts are clear.
 Why do dentists still treat patients with cold sores and risk the health of the nurse and the patient, let alone their own health?
-They if anyone should know how serious risk it is to treat a patient with a cold sore.
+They if anyone should know how serious risk it is.

 I’m afraid you might know what’s coming (especially if you read my post Morals in Dentistry).
 Yes, the only reason for this kind of selfish and negligent behaviour from a dentist is GREED.
 And perhaps small amount of twisted enjoyment of having power – being almighty in this little world that has two people the dentist can make decisions for.

-When the patient walks in the surgery with a cold sore it is simply just not acceptable to reschedule the appointment even though everyone’s health is at risk.
-No, no. Profit overrules the reason.
+When the patient walks in the surgery with a cold sore it is simply just not acceptable from the dentist’s perspective to reschedule the appointment even though everyone’s health is at risk.
+No, no. Profit overrides reason.
 Shame you who just recognised yourself.

 I know there are also hygienists who see the patients with a cold sore.
 But this is because they don’t either know better or because they are not practice owners.
 Refusing to see a patient with a cold sore is not considered to be in the best interest of the practice.
 Plus what can you do if the patient with a cold sore just saw a dentist for a filling and is scheduled to see you for a scaling.
 How can you say no when the dentist said yes?